Croatian National Theatre, Zagreb: From 1945-1950

+From 1963, a fruitful collaboration with the Music Biennale began on a previously unknown modern and avant-garde repertoire (e.g. Stravinsky, Arnold Schoenberg, etc.), great foreign singers and foreign opera ensembles (from Hamburg, Berlin, London) were guests, and the Croatian National Theatre Opera toured Great Britain, Czechoslovakia, France, Germany, Italy, the Netherlands, Japan and Austria.

+Performances

+During its 150 years of operation, the theater has performed 2,900 dramas, more than 900 operas and operettas, and 300 ballet premieres.

-Many of Croatia's leading artist have worked at the theatre.
+Many of Croatia's leading artists have worked at the theatre.
 Its first manager and dramatist was the Greek–Croatian poet Dimitrija Demeter, a leading activist of the Croatian national revival movement, with Ivan Zajc as first conductor.
-Jakov Gotovac was the Theatre's opera conductor from 1923 to 1958.
+Jakov Gotovac was the theatre's opera conductor from 1923 to 1958.
 The famous Croatian theatre director Branko Gavella began his career here, as did the first Croatian prima ballerina Mia Čorak Slavenska.
-A notable comic opera Ero s onoga svijeta premiered in this theatre in 1935.
+A notable comic opera, Ero s onoga svijeta, premiered in this theatre in 1935.
+Until the closure of the Croatian National Theatre building for renovation (1967–69), many new domestic operas were premiered (e.g. by Gotovac, I. Brkanović, N. Devčić, etc.) and new foreign operas were performed.

 The theatre has also seen many international artists including Franz Liszt, Sarah Bernhardt, Franz Lehár, Richard Strauss, Gérard Philipe, Vivien Leigh, Laurence Olivier, Jean-Louis Barrault, Peter Brook, Mario Del Monaco, José Carreras.

-There are also Croatian National Theatres in Split, Rijeka, Osijek, Varaždin and Zadar.
+Most notable performances held in the theatre: